What you need to know about the FDA’s proposed new PMR/PMC forms

 Why is the FDA Adding Forms to the PMR/PMC Submission Process?

-Information submitted in the Annual Status Report (ASR) on PMRs and PMCs is reviewed for accuracy and used by the agency for monitoring, tracking, and oversight of PMRs and PMCs and for maintaining their internal databases and public web page.
-The use of the new forms should minimize manual data entry by FDA staff and thereby improve the speed and accuracy of the agency’s data collection.
+Information submitted in sponsors’ Annual Status Reports (ASR) on PMRs and PMCs is reviewed for accuracy and used by the agency for monitoring, tracking, and oversight of PMRs and PMCs and for maintaining their internal databases and public web page.
+The use of the new forms should minimize manual data entry by FDA staff and thereby improve the speed and accuracy of the agency’s data collection and reporting.
+For more information, see FDA’s related web pages, starting with “Postmarketing Requirements and Commitments: Introduction”.

 Why two new forms?